4. The Pulse Wallet: Enter Web3 with Safety and Ease

 Advanced Features

-Limited or cumbersome
+Limited or complex

 Gas Fees